Yunxiang-Li/Cpp_Primer/Chapter 13. Copy Control/Chapter 13. Copy Control.md

 **We did not use copy and swap to define the `Message` assignment operator.
 Why do you suppose this is so?**

-`Message` class's custom `swap` function needs to remove both `Message` object's old binding relations and then add both new binding relations, which is nearly twice inefficient  as normal copy assignment operator function.
+`Message` class's custom `swap` function needs to remove both `Message` object's old binding relations and then add both `Message` object's new binding relations, which is nearly twice inefficient as normal copy assignment operator function.
 Therefore, there is no need to combine `copy` and `swap` together to define the `Message` class's copy assignment operator.